eurc17/Face-Liveness-Detection/README.md

-# Face Liveness Detection
+# Face Liveness Detection+

-Note: This is a forked version of the code.
+Note: This is a forked version of the [code](https://github.com/sakethbachu/Face-Liveness-Detection).

 ---
 ## Description